 Ask the Experts: Best Tax Advice

 Mistakes are common come tax season.
 They’re expensive too.
-So, in order to help people avoid costly tax prep errors, we asked tax experts from around the country what the most common mistakes and the best ways to correct them.
+So, in order to help people avoid costly tax prep errors, we asked tax experts from around the country about the most common mistakes and the best ways to correct them.
 We also asked state representatives to comment on our rankings.
-You can click on their pictures to see their responses.
+You can click on their pictures to see their responses below.